Leonid Kadenyuk: Awards and honors

-In September 2018 Chernivtsi International Airport was renamed after Kadeniuk.

-Death
+Death and legacy

 Kadenyuk died on 31 January 2018 from a heart attack during his morning run in a park in Kyiv.
 He was interred in the central avenue of Kyiv's Baikove Cemetery.

 On 2 February 2018, the farewell ceremony occurred in Kyiv in the Club of Cabinet of Ministers of Ukraine building.

+In September of the same year, the Chernivtsi Leonid Kadenyuk International Airport was named for Kadenyuk.

+On 4 April 2020, sculptor Valentyn Znoba created a bas-relief portrait of Kadenyuk for the National Technical University of Ukraine.
+The bust has been treated as a memorial, as staff and students leave flowers there on 28 January, Kadenyuk's birthday.